Our Favorite Things to Do Around Fort Lauderdale after Six Months in South Florida

 We drove up to a sign that said “Morikami Museum and Gardens” and I nearly cried tears of joy.
 I have a deep love for all things Japanese, including Japanese gardens.
 And I instantly felt more welcomed into the area as we walked around Morikami.
 It was the first thing that gave me a positive impression of the area and like I could, in fact, find things to appreciate about South Florida.

-They have gardens that takes about an hour or so to walk around including a great collection of Bonsai trees.
+They have gardens that take about an hour or so to walk around including a great collection of Bonsai trees.
 There is a museum inside as well with an exhibit that rotates every six to 12 months.
-Their museum shop is pretty good and has a lot of Japanese imports or Japanese themed items for sale (including kimonos).
+Their museum shop is pretty good and has a lot of Japanese imports or Japanese-themed items for sale (including kimonos).
 And they also have a restaurant on the premises that serves Japanese food, of course.